Sister Mercy Mtaita

 Sister Mercy founded a religious group in Brazil called FRAB- Fraternidade Dos Africano Religioso.
 The fraternity group of religious worked to support and accompany all African religious who were doing missionary work in Brazil.

 In 2009, Sister Mercy and four other Sisters reflected together on their experiences in mission and prepared for their Final Vows to live the rest of their lives as Maryknoll Sisters.
-Accompanied by her mother and father, Sister Mercy professed her Final Vows August 16, 2009 in the Maryknoll Sisters Chapel, NY.
+Accompanied by her mother and father, Sister Mercy professed her Final Vows on August 16, 2009, in the Maryknoll Sisters Chapel, NY.